MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 - 7 or Saturday
 - 8 or Never (default)

-For the value 8 or Never, Windows Defender uses a default frequency to check for definition updates.
+Although the value 8 or Never means Windows Defender doesn't check for updates on specific days, definition updates still happen through other means (for example, manual updates or other system events).

 ```yaml
 Type: Day